 Our leaders scream about cyber security and furiously write bills to "secure" the Internet while at the same time Obama’s Recovery Act allocates $3.4 billion to reimburse states for the costs of installing smart meters on every home in America.
 Soon every home and the energy grid itself will be susceptible to a phone hacking.

 Imagine if this money was used pay consumers to winterize or install solar and wind generation facilities directly in their homes?
 Have you ever wondered how many trillions and how much energy we lose, distributing power pole to pole across hundreds if not thousands of miles?
-For some reason that information is not made available to the public
+For some reason that information is not made available to the public from the power companies.

 Big Agriculture, big Pharma and big Energy with it’s centralized, metered and monopolized system of energy distribution is about to make billions more through this "smart" technology.
 Multimillion corporations are already producing smart appliances.
 Imagine the windfall for programmable home security and energy saving devices soon to be released.
 After-all energy is a multitrillion dollar industry, God forbid we empower the consumer to generate their own power, I shudder to even think of such blasphemy.